 Logan County Career Expo

-Posted on 03/23/2023
+Posted on 03/12/2026

 This is the image for the news article titled Logan County Career Expo

-Ninety local businesses and organizations set up shop during the 7th Annual Logan County Career Expo held recently at Indian Lake High School.
-Students from several Logan and Hardin County schools visited booths set up in the ILHS Main Gym, the ILHS Auxiliary Gym and the hallways nearby.
+Approximately 75 local businesses and organizations set up shop during the 10th Annual Logan County Career Expo held recently at Indian Lake High School.
+Students from several Logan and Auglaize County schools visited booths set up in the ILHS Main Gym and the ILHS Auxiliary Gym representing businesses in health care, construction, law enforcement, retail, agriculture, manufacturing and more.
+All ILHS juniors and a few seniors in the College and Career Readiness class attended the event.

 Logan County Chamber of Commerce President and CEO Ben Vollrath met with students before they entered the Expo.